Edictum

 1. Define the attack -- what is the agent trying to achieve?

-2. Write the contract -- what contract should prevent it?
+2. Write the rule -- what rule should prevent it?

 3. Write the test -- craft guard.run() calls that simulate the attack.

-4. Assert denial -- confirm EdictumDenied is raised.
+4. Assert block -- confirm EdictumDenied is raised.

 Reference Implementation